10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 Demographic segmentation data

-Use demographic segmentation to understand your customers’ gender, age, education, income, and so on.
+Use demographic market segmentation to understand your target customers’ gender, age, education, income, and so on.

-It helps SaaS companies better understand their customers and address their needs more effectively.
-Product marketers also use this data to create more efficient digital marketing campaigns and tailor marketing messages accordingly.
+Demographic segmentation helps SaaS companies better understand their customers and address their needs more effectively.
+Product marketers also use this data to create more efficient digital marketing campaigns and tailor their email marketing campaigns and messages accordingly.

 Geographic segmentation data